ZongzongLin/Artifical-Intelligence-/README.md

 ##Python for  Reversi

-This one of a  final exam for me to develop a ai for Reversi by MCST.
+This one of a  final exam for me to develop a ai for Reversi by MCTS.
 I have searched lots of resource, it's hard to list these. thanks for their selfless contribution!

 It is a structure that similar (almost same) for [UCThello][1] which original version is written by Javascript.